CiganOliviu/LongShot-Website-Presentation/README.md

 * I would like to order tickets directly from this platform, without redirecting me to any other webapp where the purchase is realised.

-* As an administrator it would be nice to see all the databases with their contents without having to go to mysql directly in the admin board.
+* As an administrator it would be nice to see all the databases with their contents directly in the admin board without having to go to mysql.
 This admin board would be very similar with the one from django, this is super helpful when administrating a lot of databases and tables like in cigan_enterprize (...).

 ## Requirements